Skip to main content

 Climate normals

-MeteoSwiss provides monthly and annual climate normals for the norm periods 1961-1990, 1981-2010 and 1991-2020 for all measuring stations with long-time series of homogeneous measurements.
+MeteoSwiss provides monthly and annual climate normals for the periods 1961-1990 (standard reference period for long-term climate change assessments) and 1991-2020 (current WMO climatological standard period) for various parameters of measuring stations with long data series.

 info